Road Trip from Bangkok to Phuket

 After leaving Namtok Ngao National Park, it is just a 45 minute drive to your beach camping spot for the night.
 Laem Son National Park is another national park that includes a long coastline.

-The headquarters is at Hat Bang Ben (Bang Ben Beach), which is a very wide beach with a gradual and long slope down to the water.
-Being in the center of the park means it is quiet and empty (except for other national park visitors).
-Our kids loved it!
-The campground is in a semi-wooded, grassy area next to the beach.
-There were swings set up in the trees to enjoy.
+The headquarters for Laem Son is at Hat Bang Ben (Bang Ben Beach), which is a very wide beach with a gradual and long slope down to the water.
+This is also where you find the campground.

 Start: Laem Son National Park, Ranong